Transmissible spongiform encephalopathy: Epidemiology

 The variant form of CJD resulted from exposure of humans to prion-infected meat from cows with BSE.
 As of 2021, a total of 232 cases of vCJD had been reported worldwide.
 Of these, most were in the United Kingdom (178 cases) and France (28 cases), with the remaining 26 cases appearing in various other countries.
 All but one of these vCJD patients had a specific polymorphism (MM) at codon 129 of the PRNP gene, underscoring the importance of this gene locus as a modifier of susceptibility to prion disease.
 Removal of cattle with prion disease from the food chain has brought the vCJD crisis to an end, although there is still some concern that people with certain polymorphisms of PRNP may yet develop disease after a longer incubation period.
 In general, an improved understanding of prions and their transmissibility has greatly reduced the risk of infectious human prion diseases.

 In nonhuman species, the epidemiology of prion diseases differs from that in humans in that most cases are infectious in origin.
 Scrapie can be transmitted among sheep and goats in captivity, and chronic wasting disease (CWD) is unusual in that it is spreading both in captive and wild cervid populations, especially in North America.
 CWD was first identified in captive cervids in Colorado (USA) in 1967, and its distribution has since expanded to include many areas of North America as well as other countries.
 CWD is highly infectious, and it is transmissible via direct contact between animals or by contact with prion-contaminated materials.
-Infected animals can shed prions in saliva, feces and urine into the environment, and the prions can remain infectious for years thereafter.
+Infected animals can shed prions in saliva, feces, and urine into the environment, and the prions can remain infectious for years thereafter.

-Other nonhuman prion diseases mostly have resulted from feeding animals prion-contaminated food; in addition to BSE, these include transmissible mink encephalopathy, exotic ungulate spongiform encephalopathy and feline spongiform encephalopathy.
+Other nonhuman prion diseases have mostly resulted from feeding animals prion-contaminated food; in addition to BSE, these include transmissible mink encephalopathy, exotic ungulate spongiform encephalopathy, and feline spongiform encephalopathy.
 In the 1980s and 1990s, bovine spongiform encephalopathy (BSE, or "mad cow disease") spread in cattle at an epidemic rate, mostly in the UK.
 How the first cases of BSE arose is not known, but the epidemic was driven by feeding cattle meat and bone meal that contained the processed remains of infected animals.
 The bovine epidemic peaked in 1992 at 37,000 confirmed cases; as a result of a ban on feeding meat and bone meal to cattle, the numbers declined to single digits after 2011.
 Human consumption of meat from BSE-infected cattle caused an outbreak of variant CJD (see above).
 In the case of some newly emerging (or newly discovered) nonhuman prion diseases, such as CWD in Scandinavia and a prion disease of camels, the origins are sometimes unknown.
 While the transmission of prion disease from nonhumans to humans appears to be uncommon, the potential for zoonotic infection was highlighted by the BSE epidemic, and this possibility remains a concern among public health specialists.